 Before becoming an author and publisher, Abigail spent twenty-five years as a graphic designer.
 She completed work for the U.S. Department of Labor, as well as joint venture programs for the Executive Office of the United States, The Holocaust Museum, and the U.S. Department of Education.
 She has also performed design work and photography for the National Institutes of Health.
 As a freelance designer, Abigail has a myriad of clientele, ranging from coffee shops, churches, and several non-profit agencies.
 Her passion lives within creating covers for authors.

 Brittany brings years of leadership and project management experience to Wild Ink.
 But, her expertise doesn’t stop there.
 She is an editor with a deep passion for helping writers achieve their dreams.
 As a graduate student receiving her MFA in Creative Writing, Brittany saw the need novice writers had for someone to assist them in refining their works.
 This need is what drove Brittany to create an online writing community for MFA students aspiring for publication, as well as branching out into freelance editing through her LLC, The Paraphraser.
-Brittany has an undergraduate degree in communication, is receiving her graduate degree in creative writing as well as being a member of the Sigma Tau Delta English honor society.
+Brittany has an undergraduate degree in communication and has earned her Master of Fine Arts in creative writing, as well as being a member of the Sigma Tau Delta English honor society.
 Brittany is our lead anthologist, providing ways for authors to gain new publishing credits.

 Laura is an author, editor, instructor, and writing coach working with both creative and academic writers.
 She combines her love of structural and developmental editing with an eye for detail to help improve document impact while preserving each writer’s unique voice.
 She holds a Ph.D. from the University of Georgia and has over twenty years of experience coaching writers and editing documents.